int-brain-lab/IBL-pipeline/README.md

 1. Email austin@vathes.com for a database username.

 2. Install Docker (https://www.docker.com/).
 Linux users also need to install Docker Compose separately.
+For Mac: https://docs.docker.com/docker-for-mac/.

 3. Fork the repository (https://github.com/int-brain-lab/IBL-pipeline) onto your own GitHub account.

-4. Clone the forked repository.
+4. Clone the forked repository, i.e. copy the files to your local machine by `git clone git@github.com:YourUserName/IBL-pipeline.git`

 5. Create a .env file in the cloned directory and **modify user and password values** per Step 1.